 Tofu with Balsamic-Roasted Italian Vegetables

-Mild tofu makes a good counterpart to the balsamic-roasted vegetables.
-This is good served hot, or just warm over greens as a kind of warm main-dish salad.
+Mild tofu balances well with balsamic-roasted zucchini, eggplant, mushrooms, and peppers.
+This is good served hot over grains, or just warm over greens as a main-dish salad.
+Photos by Evan Atlas.

 Serves: 4 to 6

 - 3 tablespoons balsamic vinegar, or more to taste

 - 1/4 cup dry red wine

 - 2 tablespoons olive oil

 - 1 medium zucchini, cut in half lengthwise, then sliced 1/2 inch thick

 - 2 medium Japanese eggplants, unpeeled (see note), cut to match zucchini